MrTimeout/spacetrack/README.md

   estenoesmiputonombre/spacetrack:0.3
 ```

-We can also modify son options at runtime
+We can also modify some options at runtime

 ```sh
 > docker container run --name spacetrack-client --detach \